-Series LB securities are offered to retail investors investing a minimum of \$500.
+Series LB and Series LX securities are offered to retail investors investing a minimum of \$500 (\$5,000 for Series LX).
+Investors in Series LX securities also want to receive a monthly cash flow of 5% per year.

-Series LF securities are offered to retail investors investing a minimum of \$500, who are enrolled in the LBC Private Banking sponsored fee-for-service program.
+Series LF and Series LF5 securities are offered to retail investors investing a minimum of \$500 (\$5,000 for Series LF5), who are enrolled in the LBC Private Banking sponsored fee-for-service program.
+Investors in Series LF5 securities also want to receive a monthly cash flow of 5% per year.

-Series LW securities are offered through our Preferred Pricing Program to certain high net worth investors who invest a minimum of \$100,000.
+Series LW and Series LW5 securities are offered through our Preferred Pricing Program to certain high net worth investors who invest a minimum of \$100,000.
+Investors in Series LW5 securities also want to receive a monthly cash flow of 5% per year.